Angel (1937 film)

-The film stars Marlene Dietrich, Herbert Marshall and Melvyn Douglas with Edward Everett Horton, Laura Hope Crews and Herbert Mundin.

 Plot

-The story describes a love triangle initiated by Maria, Lady Barker (Dietrich), the wealthy but neglected wife of Sir Frederich Barker (Marshall), a top-level British diplomat.

-Although her life is luxurious and Frederick loves her, he has been neglecting her in favor of pursuing his busy diplomatic career.
+Maria, Lady Barker, is the wealthy but neglected wife of Sir Frederick Barker, a top-level British diplomat.
+Although Frederick loves her, he has been neglecting her in favor of his busy career.
 One day, when he is in Geneva on important business, she secretly flies to Paris to ask advice from her old friend, the Russian Grand Duchess Anna Dmitrievna, who operates a high-class escort business.
-By chance, Maria meets Anthony Halton (Douglas), a charming man who has lived in India for several years.
+By chance, Maria meets Anthony Halton, a charming man who has lived in India for several years.
 The salon was recommended to him by a friend.
 Although Maria insists that their liaison remain anonymous, they are attracted to each other, and they have a brief tryst, during which he calls her "Angel".
 Intending to have only a simple fling, she tries to end the relationship by leaving him without saying good-bye.
 However, he has fallen in love with her, and he begins searching for her.

 At the races at Ascot, Maria spots Halton through her binoculars and goes home, pretending to have a headache.
-At a luncheon the following Saturday, Halton goes up to Frederick and reminds him that they are old “friends” from the Great War, who spent their Paris leaves with a girl named Paulette.
-Halton confides in Frederick, sharing all the details of his encounter with “Angel” and his obsession with her.
+At a luncheon the following Saturday, Halton goes up to Frederick and reminds him that they are acquainted from the Great War—although they never met face-to-face.
+As young officers, they spent their Paris leaves with a charming modiste named Paulette.
+Identifying each other as "Poochy" and "Snooky" they treat each other as old friends.
+Halton confides in Frederick about his encounter with "Angel" and his obsession with her.
 The two of them make plans for Halton to have lunch with Frederick's wife, whose identity is heretofore unknown to Halton.

 Maria is forewarned when Frederick tells her the story, thinking it will amuse her.
-Unable to avoid Halton any longer, Maria pretends not to recognize him when she meets him in her home.
-Halton has had a moment's warning: He sees Maria's photograph just before she comes downstairs.
-In a moment when Maria and Halton are alone together, she makes it clear to him that she has no interest in continuing their relationship and that she considers his presence a threat to her marriage and her reputation.
+Maria pretends not to recognize Halton when she meets him in her home.
+He has a moment's warning, seeing Maria's photograph just before she comes downstairs.
+When Maria and Halton are briefly left alone together, she makes it clear that she has no interest in continuing their relationship and that she considers his presence a threat to her marriage and her reputation.
 Still in love with her, he offers to meet her in Paris the following week, but she refuses.